-All parties to certification applications and to termination applications made under section 63 of the Labour Relations Act, 1995 are required to file proposals for vote arrangements as part of their application, response, or intervention.
+All parties to construction industry certification applications and termination applications made under section 63 or 132 of the Labour Relations Act are required to file proposals for vote arrangements as part of their application, response, or intervention.
 The purpose of this Information Bulletin is to assist these parties in completing their proposals.

-The Board typically accommodatesExcept in extraordinary circumstances, the Board will conduct the vote by way of electronic and telephone voting, with the poll usually being open for a 24-hour period.
-The Board will consider any arrangements that are agreed upon by all parties.
-However, if it is determined that the vote arrangements agreed to by the parties are not suitable because they are too costly or do not adequately allow employees the opportunity to vote, or if the parties do not agree on vote arrangements, the Board normally sets the arrangements without further consultation with the parties.
+The Board typically accommodates Except in extraordinary circumstances the Board will conduct the vote by way of electronic and telephone voting, with the poll usually being open for a 24-hour period.
+The Board will consider vote arrangements agreed upon by all parties.
+However, if it is determined that the vote arrangements agreed to by the parties are not suitable because they are too costly or do not adequately allow employees the opportunity to vote, or if the parties do not agree on vote arrangements, the Board normally sets the vote arrangements without further consultation with the parties.
 As such, it is important for the parties to clearly set out all of their reasons for their proposed arrangements when completing their form.